Various studies have found high contamination levels in the US home water supply in recent years.

 Microorganisms are present everywhere, even in water.
 While the human body can fight off many microbes, some potent pathogens may cause infections.

-Thus, to combat water-borne diseases, municipal authorities in various countries use chlorine as a favorable disinfectant to kill germs.
-A specific amount of chlorine is dissolved in filtered water to prevent microbial growth or contamination during pipeline transportation.
+Thus, to combat water-borne diseases, municipal authorities in various countries use chlorine as a favorable disinfectant to kill germs from the municipal water.
+A specific amount of chlorine is dissolved in the filtered water to prevent microbial growth or contamination during pipeline transportation.

 Chlorine water treatment systems are now available for household use too.
 However, they are usually large and space-consuming.
 Once set up and connected to your water pipeline, they will continuously add the appropriate amount of chlorine to kill microorganisms in water.